AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

   * **Cart removals**: `xdm.commerce.productListRemovals.id`
   * **Cart views**: `xdm.commerce.productListViews.id`
   * **Product views**: `xdm.commerce.productViews.id`

-  * **Orders**: `xdm.commerce.purchases.id`
+If you're looking to deduplicate the Orders metric, see `duplicate_purchase`.

 +++

 +++**`exclude_hit`**

 A flag that determines if the hit is excluded from reporting.
-The `visit_num` column is not incremented for excluded hits.<br>1: Not used.
-Part of a scrapped feature.<br>2: Not used.
-Part of a scrapped feature.<br>3: No longer used.
-User agent exclusion<br>4: Exclusion based on IP address<br>5: Vital hit info missing, such as `page_url`, `pagename`, `page_event`, or `event_list`<br>6: JavaScript did not correctly process hit<br>7: Account-specific exclusion, such as in a VISTA rules<br>8: Not used.
-Alternate account-specific exclusion.<br>9: Not used.
-Part of a scrapped feature.<br>10: Invalid currency code<br>11: Hit missing a timestamp on a timestamp-only report suite, or a hit contained a timestamp on a non-timestamp report suite<br>12: Not used.
-Part of a scrapped feature.<br>13: Not used.
-Part of a scrapped feature.<br>14: Target hit that did not match up with an Analytics hit<br>15: Not currently used.<br>16: Advertising Cloud hit that did not match up to an Analytics hit
+The `visit_num` column is not incremented for excluded hits.

+Customer Journey Analytics does not honor "excluded hits" out of the box.
+However, you can recreate this functionality if you have an XDM field that flags certain hits to be excluded:

+1. Ensure that the XDM field that flags excluded hits is included as a component (dimension or metric, depending on how you have this flag set up).
+Selecting [Hide component in reporting](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-dataviews/component-settings/overview) is likely beneficial for this field.
+1. In [Data view settings](/help/data-views/session-settings.md), select the **[!UICONTROL Add segment]** drop-down menu and select **[!UICONTROL Create segment]**.
+1. Create a segment that excludes all events where your exclude hit component exists or contains values that you want to exclude.
+1. Select **[!UICONTROL Save]** on both the segment and the data view.

+Excluded hits now do not exist in Customer Journey Analytics reporting, but are still available in data feed exports.

 +++